JerryFleming/PyDoc/reference/import.rst

 can extend and customize the types of searchable path entries.
 For example, if you wanted to support path entries as network URLs, you could write a hook that implements HTTP semantics to find modules on the web.
-This hook (a callable) would return a :term:`path entry finder` supporting the protocol described below, which was then used to get a loader for the module from the web.
+This hook (a callable) would return a :term:`路径条目查找器` supporting the protocol described below, which was then used to get a loader for the module from the web.

-A word of warning: this section and the previous both use the term *finder*, distinguishing between them by using the terms :term:`meta path finder` and :term:`path entry finder`.
+A word of warning: this section and the previous both use the term *finder*, distinguishing between them by using the terms :term:`元路径查找器` and :term:`路径条目查找器`.
 These two types of finders are very similar, support similar protocols, and function in similar ways during the import process, but it's important to keep in mind that they are subtly different.
 In particular, meta path finders operate at the beginning of the import